-I spent fives days with a regression therapist in January 1999 to understand the patterns of my life.
-I worked with a writing group and coach to find a way to convey the experiences of my past lives in relation to my current life.
-Many people from current life chose to play with me in those past lives.
+I spent five days with a regression therapist in January 1999 to understand the patterns of my life.
+I eventually worked with a writing group and coach to find a way to connect the experiences of my past lives in relation to my current life.
+Many people from my current life chose to play with me in those past lives.

 The painting used as the cover of the book was painted by Terry Chacon on wood in twenty minutes at a Life Drawing class.
 I loved the painting and used it, with her permission, as the cover of my book.
 The painting now hangs on a wall in my living room.

 I cinched my purple robe closed in the small dressing room and took a deep breath before I opened the door to the studio.
 I would soon be removing it to be naked for my first modeling experience.
 I walked to the four foot high modeling table with a glass top covered with a sheet.
 Using a crate, I climbed to the platform, undid my belt and stood naked for the first time in front of strangers.
 I looked at the collection of artists poised to start warm-up gesture and said, “Hi, I’m Patricia.”
 They introduced themselves and I started.

 Every fifteen seconds, I changed my position and stopped.
 After doing this for a few minutes, I moved into longer poses, first five minutes and eventually twenty.
 When needed, I returned several times for the artists to finish their renditions.

 The chill of the California winter made the two heaters at my back necessary.
 Keeping the model happy seemed the preeminent concern of Ann, the owner of the studio, and the artists focused on drawing me.